cpske/ISP/introduction/index.md

 The goals are:

-1. Gain knowledge, skills, and habits to be an effective member of a development team
+1. Gain knowledge, skills, and habits to be an effective developer -- either solo or on a team
-2. Ability to write good, maintainable code
+2. Ability to write good quality, correct, maintainable code
 3. Understand software process fundamentals and their purpose.